enriquezrene/quarkus/source/_posts/001-scaffold.md

 status=200  size=5 time=0.026 content-type="text/plain;charset=UTF-8"
 ```

 So far so good, your first Quarkus app is up and running.
-That's all folks! :v:
+That's all folks!